freebsd/pytoport/README.md

 In your `~/my-ports/devel` directory, you will find `py-nosetests` and `py-fixtures` with a `Makefile` and if you're lucky, a `distinfo` too.

-You should also create a `~/.pytoport` file with the following details:
+You should also create a `~/.porttools` file with the following details:

 ```
-{
-    "email": "your@email.address",
+EMAIL="your@email.address"
-    "name": "Your Name"
+FULLNAME="Your Name"
-}
 ```

-If you don't, you'll have to fill out the relevant parts of the `Makefile` yourself.
+See `man 5 porttools` for more information.
+If you don't create this file, you'll have to fill out the relevant parts of the `Makefile` yourself.

 ## License